What is a Broken Back

 - Spinal Tumors.

 What are some other factors that are risks for spinal fractures?

 - Intense pain at the place of your spine where the fracture is at.

 - Increased pain when you move to include bending and twisting your spine.

-- Numbness decreased reflexes, and weakness may be present as the nerve may also be injured in the fracture area.
+- Numbness decreases reflexes, and weakness may be present as the nerve may also suffer an injury in the fracture area.